moodle/devdocs/versioned_docs/version-4.5/apis/core/reportbuilder/index.md

 The stress test uses helper methods which:

-- Add and remove every colum individually from a report and ensures that is still returns data without error.
+- Add and remove every colum individually from a report and ensures that is still returns data without error, it also tests the column can be sorted if that has been enabled.
 - Individually aggregates a report on each column
 - Individually applies each filter